chandresh87/account-validator-service/README.md

 .withFixedDelay(1000)
 ));
 ```
-There is  test which uses wiremock.
+There is a test which uses wiremock.
 Wiremock is configured to return a response with fixed delay of 1sec.
 Test is asserting that response from the controller is received under 2 sec.
 We are making 10 concurrent calls
 to the wiremock.